 Cut a long piece of baker’s twine for each row.
 Thread the twine through the first hole, behind the flag, and up through the second hole (see below).
 Repeat with the remaining flags until your bunting is completely strung together.

 To hang the bunting, either knot it to a nail, like I did, or tape it to the wall.
+(Command hooks are great if you don’t want to damage your wall.)
 Repeat with remaining rows.

-I decided to hang the small stars from the ends of my bunting.
+I decided to hang the small stars from the ends of my Stars and Stripes Bunting.
 They’re attached to the baker’s twine with a little tape on their backside.

 That’s it.
 Your bunting is ready to be admired!